stylemistake/runner/README.md

 ```

 Alternatively, you can simply download the `runner.sh` file (from `src` folder)
-and place it somewhere inside your project folder.
+and place it inside your project folder.

 ## 3. Usage